-Construction activities associated with development within the SVSP area would consist of clearing vegetation, excavation, trenching and grading.
+Construction activities associated with development within the CSP area would consist of clearing vegetation, excavation, trenching and grading.
 These activities would temporarily increase particulate dust emissions.
 In addition, construction vehicles traveling on unpaved surfaces would generate dust, as would wind blowing over exposed earth at active construction sites.
-These emissions could contribute to regional fugitive dust and $PM{10}$ air pollution.
+These emissions could contribute to regional fugitive dust and PM10 air pollution.
 The generation of dust during construction activities could adversely affect sensitive receptors and construction workers, and would exceed the PCAPCD thresholds.
-Dust caused by construction activities could exacerbate existing respiratory problems such as asthma.
-Dust can also adversely affect children and the elderly who are more susceptible to respiratory illnesses.

-&lt;sup>1 The PCAPCD has not established a threshold for PM2.5.
+1 The PCAPCD has not established a threshold for PM{2.5}.